dhanuprys/brainly-api/README.md

 $ npx brainly-api
 ```

-## Enable Random User Agents :question:
+## Enable Random User Agents ❓
-The random user agent can be activated by installing the `random-useragent` library or by running a command
+The random user agent can be activated by installing the `random-useragent` library or by running a command.
 ```bash
 $ npx brainly-api tool random-useragent
 ```
 and then the tool will automatically install the random-useragent package and activate it.

+# Troubleshooting 😠
+## Deploy to the server
+Many people say that brainly-api has problems when deploying to Heroku.
+This was not caused by a flaw in the program, but from the security of the Brainly itself.
+They use Cloudflare for security.
+As another experiment, brainly-api works well with Microsoft Azure.
+If you have any suggestions for deploying brainly-api for free, you can do a pull request.

-## Who Uses it :question:
+## Who Uses it ❓
 Currently no project names are displayed.
 If you want your project name included here, then [contact me](#contact-me-phone) with the following format:
 - **projectname**: your project name
 - **projectlink**: your project link
 - **projectlogo**(optional): your project logo (600x400) or lower

-## Contact me :phone:
+## Contact me ☎️
 - <a href="mailto:dhanuprys@gmail.com">Gmail</a>
 - [Telegram](https://t.me/dhanuprys)
 - [Twitter](https://twitter.com/dhanuprys)
 - [Instagram](https://instagram.com/dhanuprys)

-## Code of Conduct :busts_in_silhouette:
+## Code of Conduct 👥
 See [code of conduct](https://github.com/dhanuprys/brainly-api/blob/main/CODE_OF_CONDUCT.md)

-## Support My Other Project :link:
+## Support My Other Project 🔗
 - [Yuna BotEmulator](https://github.com/dhanuprys/yuna-botemulator)
 - [Straight.it](https://github.com/dhanuprys/straight-it)

-## Contributing :pencil:
+## Contributing 📝
 Thank you for wanting to contribute to this project.
 The contribution page can be found on
 [contribution page](https://github.com/dhanuprys/brainly-api/blob/main/CONTRIBUTING.md)

-## License :unlock:
+## License 🔓
 Licensed under **MIT License**

 See [package license](https://github.com/dhanuprys/brainly-api/blob/main/LICENSE)

-## Thanks for using brainly-api :wink:
+## Thanks for using brainly-api 😉